zbx1425/DXDynamicTexture/README.md

   Maybe only a part of your texture is clickable (For example, your screen just takes up a part of your texture), so you can specify your clickable area here.
 If not specified, the entire texture will be clickable.

+  When handling click events, the clickable area will blink (because it depends on color to detect the position).
+So setting a smaller area (if you don't require a very large one) means a smaller area will blink, and might look better.

 - TouchManager.EnableEvent(*button*, *type*)

   Because handling all these events can result in some intense blinking, you can choose what kinds of events you want to handle here.
 For example, `TouchManager.EnableEvent(MouseButtons.Left, TouchManager.EventType.Down);` Only handles when the left mouse button is pressed.